Alexander King (chemist): The Club of Rome

 King has been described as "a cool catalyst with the golden knack of transforming ideas into action."
 It was while working at the OECD that King co-founded the influential think tank the Club of Rome.
 In 1966, he came across the transcript of a speech given by Aurelio Peccei and the two met to discuss common interests.
 With the support of the Agnelli Foundation, they invited 30 European scientists, economists and industrialists to Rome to discuss global issues.
 While the initial 1968 meeting at Accademia dei Lincei (Palazzo Corsini) was a failure, it led to the formation of a network of individuals with shared concerns about the environmental consequences of untrammelled global development.
 The first formal meeting of the Club of Rome took place in Bern in 1970.

 The 1972 best-selling report The Limits to Growth, which was commissioned by the Club of Rome and funded by the Volkswagen Foundation, was the first attempt to simulate the consequences of development on the earth's limited resources.
 The book "challenged the economic orthodoxy that the earth would always provide the resources for human prosperity, and became the biggest-selling environmental book in history."
-In questioning prevalent assumptions about the inevitability and benefits of economic growth, the Club of Rome provoked sometimes fierce controversy and accusations of elitism.
+In questioning prevalent assumptions about the inevitability and benefits of economic growth, the Club of Rome sometimes provoked fierce controversy and accusations of elitism.
 Its warnings about the dangers of anthropogenic environmental change were disputed in ways that anticipate contemporary opposition to scientific assessments of global climate change.
 The Club of Rome's concerns with overpopulation were viewed by some as neo-Malthusian.
 However, the Club of Rome's mission to bring awareness to the pressures of development on the environment – and in particular the publication of The Limits to Growth – according to King's obituary, "touched a raw nerve in the body politic.
 Its warnings resonated with the fears of others that there was an emerging environmental crisis.
 The United Nations Environment Programme was established a few months after [the book] appeared.
 The word 'environment' does not even appear in the 1945 UN Charter, and King helped expand the UN's role into environmental protection."

 After Peccei's death, King served as the Club's President from 1984 to 1990.
-He was the recipient of many honours: in 1975 he was made a Companion of the Order of St Michael and St George (CMG) and in 1987 he was awarded the Erasmus Prize for his contribution to raising awareness of "the positive and negative impact of technological progress on society."
+He was the recipient of many honors: in 1975 he was made a Companion of the Order of St Michael and St George (CMG) and in 1987 he was awarded the Erasmus Prize for his contribution to raising awareness of "the positive and negative impact of technological progress on society."